harlanx/flippable/README.md

 A Flutter Widget wrapper that enables vertical and horizontal dragging to flip the front and back widget.

-I do not plan to release it on pub.dev.
+I do not plan on releasing it in pub.dev.
 Feel free to fork it.

 ## Features
 - Horizontal Dragging